By: HISTORY.com Editors

 St. Patrick’s Visions and Christian Mission

-After more than six years as a prisoner, Patrick escaped.
-According to his writing, a voice—which he believed to be God’s—spoke to him in a dream, telling him it was time to leave Ireland.
+According to his writing, a voice—which Patrick believed to be God’s—spoke to him in a dream, telling the 20-something it was time to leave Ireland.
 To do so, Patrick walked from County Mayo, where it is believed he was held, to the Irish coast.

 After escaping to Britain, Patrick reported that he experienced a second revelation: An angel in a dream told him to return to Ireland as a missionary.
 Soon after, Patrick began religious training, a course of study that lasted more than 15 years.